Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-SiU_cgb0XhI.md

 # [May 18th, 2021 Livestream](../2021-05-18.md)
 ## Q&A: Is there a technical reason you only made Mk.5 belts and not higher?
 https://www.youtube.com/watch?v=SiU_cgb0XhI
-This question was possibly duplicated with a more recent answer: [September 6th, 2022 Livestream Q&A: Mk.6 Conveyor Belts?](./yt-5kppmSyt6_E.md) [https://www.youtube.com/watch?v=5kppmSyt6_E](https://www.youtube.com/watch?v=5kppmSyt6_E)
+This question was possibly duplicated with a more recent answer: [September 27th, 2022 Livestream Q&A: Any news about the Mk.5 belt vs. the Mk.3 Miner?](./yt-8b7a3qdokiw.md) [https://www.youtube.com/watch?v=8b7a3qdokiw](https://www.youtube.com/watch?v=8b7a3qdokiw)

 ### Topics